 Opting Out of E-mail Marketing and Direct Mail

-Users who provide an email address and/or donate via KIND’s website and opt-in to receive email communication from KIND may receive our e-newsletter and other email updates about our work.
+Users who provide an email address and/or donate via KIND’s website and opt-in to receive email communications from KIND may receive our e-newsletter and other email updates about our work.
 We occasionally also communicate via direct mail.
-Each email sent by KIND includes an option to remove your contact information from the mailing list and you may also opt-out by sending an email to firstname.lastname@example.org.
+Each commercial email sent by KIND includes an option to remove your contact information from the mailing list and you may also opt-out by sending an email to firstname.lastname@example.org.
 If you would like to opt-out of receiving direct mail from KIND please email email@example.com.

 Notification of changes

 We will revise or update this Policy if our practices change, or as we develop better ways to keep you informed about them.
 Changes to the Policy will apply from the date they are posted on our site and shall not apply retroactively without your explicit consent.
 Your use of our website after the Policy is updated constitutes acceptance of the updated Policy terms, so please review the Policy periodically to be sure you are informed of its terms.

 Data Transfer from the European Economic Area to the U.S.

 By directly signing up for our newsletter, online petitions, or events, or by donating online, you are consenting that your personal data being transferred to the U.S. for purposes of communicating with KIND.
 You may withdraw your consent at any time by contacting us as indicated below.
 Withdrawing your consent will not affect the lawfulness of processing based on consent before its withdrawal.

 If you are located within the European Economic Area, you may have the rights to:

 - Request access to your personal information.

 - Request correction of your personal information (should your personal information be inaccurate, incomplete, or obsolete).